-Restoring a broken church - Restoring a broken world
+Restoring a broken church - Restoring a broken world Mai te Rangi ki te Whenua - From Heaven To Earth ...
+5. September 2025

 When a church is broken it needs to be restored.
-Just like the Japanese art of Kintsugi mentioned in the Anglican Korero article "Beauty in the breakage: The Abbey 2025 points to restoration - God is restoring a broken world" (Korero, 27 Aug 2025) the broken pieces deserve some golden glue to be united and restored.
+Just like the Japanese art of Kintsugi mentioned in the Anglican Korero article "Beauty in the breakage: The Abbey 2025 points to restoration - God is restoring a broken world" (Anglican Korero, 27 Aug 2025) the broken pieces deserve some golden glue to be united and restored.

 Is a church broken?
 Is a church broken when the suggestion to help starving people in Gaza is slashed by a premature and not thought-through verdict claiming that it would be too political for the church to support this?
-Is a church broken when just a week later and even in prayer someone declares that our faith is only about our love for Jesus but not about our deeds?
-Sadly, in this situation the prayer was misused as a substitute for a lack of communication.
-We should communicate open and honest in direct contact with each other, not indirect via "prayer-messages".
-And is a church broken when such a "prayer-message" is seconded with additional prayers by many in the fellowship gathering?
-Either the group was not aware of Jesus' teachings, or even mislead and manipulated by the sudden and unexpected first prayer; both truly not what we want in a Christian Church.
+Is a church broken when just a week later a prayer is spoken that our faith is only about our love for Jesus and not about our deeds?
+Sadly, this prayer indirectly repeated and cemented the previous verdict not to help, and in addition it felt like a substitute for communication.
+We should talk to each other open and direct, not via 'prayer-messages'.
+And is a church broken when such a prayer is seconded by additional similar prayers in the fellowship gathering?
+Either the group was not aware of Jesus' teachings, or even mislead and unconsciously manipulated by the sudden and unexpected first prayer, both not what anyone would want in a Christian Church.

 At another church, recently a video from NZ Family First had been circulated, which (even based on a reply from an artificial intelligence) praised companies in the US who stopped or changed their sponsoring to be in line with their new leader, their new president.
-By that, these companies actually did just about the same as had been done by too many almost 100 years ago in Germany; results well known.
+By that, these companies actually did just about the same as had been done by too many almost 100 years ago in Germany.
 These companies showed that they have no ethics at all, just marketing and profit-making (some are well known for that).
-This video showed that NZ Family First is neither ethical nor faith-based, but a rather strong lobby organisation for Christian Nationalism and such political parties.
-No wonder, that video included some climate-change bashing too.
-It's sad to see such propaganda being circulated in our churches.
-Don't we realise that this organisation is mostly misusing some ethical issues of our time for their misleading and manipulating propaganda?
-Well, that's my view anyway.
+This video reveals that NZ Family First is neither ethical nor faith-based, but a rather strong lobby organisation for Christian Nationalism and such political parties.
+No wonder, the video also includes bashing on climate-change and human-rights.
+Don't we realise that NZ Family First is mainly misusing some serious ethical issues for their misleading and manipulating political propaganda?
+It is very sad to see such propaganda being circulated in some Christian Churches.

-It could have happened at any church, soup & bread wonderful, healthy and delicious, the message by our vicar thoughtful, faithful and to the point as usual, but then at the end someone from the group spoke this unexpected yet intentional prayer about faith being only about our love for Jesus and not about our deeds.
-It felt to me this broke our church, sudden but unnoticed and subtle.
+It could have happened at any church, soup & bread wonderful, healthy and delicious, the Vicar's message thoughtful, faithful to the point, but at the end of the gathering someone in the group spoke this unexpected yet intentional prayer about faith being only about our love for Jesus and not about our deeds.
+It felt to me like this broke our church, sudden but unnoticed and subtle.
 So first we need understanding, then we need restoration.